 - A flue gas system

-- A wall mounted or floor-standing gas heater
+- A wall mounted or floor-standing gas boiler

-Modern gas-fired condensing boilers from Vaillant are subject to strict safety standards to ensure proper operation.
-However, you should have your system serviced regularly by an installer to ensure safety and efficiency in the long run.
-Some of our products remind you of the time for inspection.
-They inform you of any necessary maintenance or possible sources of error and can even report this by e-mail, fax or SMS to your contractor.
+Vaillant’s modern gas-fired condensing boilers are subject to strict safety standards.
+But you should also have your system serviced regularly by an installer to ensure its long-term safety and efficiency.
+Some of our products automatically remind you when it’s time for an inspection.
+And they can inform you of any necessary maintenance or possible sources of error, on screen or via your smartphone heating control app.

-Liquid gas is a by-product of oil production and is also known under the abbreviation LPG (Liquefied Petroleum Gas).
+Liquid gas is a by-product of oil production and is also known by the abbreviation LPG (Liquefied Petroleum Gas).
 LPG consists mainly of butane and propane.
-It is liquefied under high pressure because this significantly reduces its volume, therefore making transportation easier.
-Transport is carried out by ship and tank lorries.
+It is liquefied under high pressure, significantly reducing its volume and making transportation easier.

-Its great advantage over natural gas is that it can also be used in homes that have no connection to the natural gas grid.
-Special pressure-resistant tanks are necessary for storing, which are placed in the home or the garden.
+LPG’s great advantage over natural gas is that it can also be used in homes that have no connection to the natural gas grid.
+Special pressure-resistant tanks are necessary for storage, which are placed in your home or garden.

-Biogas is obtained by the processing of biomass such as crop residues or organic waste.
+Biogas is obtained by processing biomass such as crop residues or organic waste.
 Increasingly, plants are being grown specifically for the purpose of energy recovery.
-A particularly high yield of biogas is achieved for example with maize or sugar beet.
-In contrast to natural gas, biogas is not a fossil fuel because it can be produced indefinitely.
+A particularly high yield of biogas is achieved with maize or sugar beet.
+Biogas is not a fossil fuel and can be produced indefinitely.
 Biogas can be fed into the natural gas grid.
-However, special attention must be paid to the purity and quality of the gas.
+But special attention must be paid to the purity and quality of the gas.

 This might interest you: